ryo1miya/latex-typeset/README.md

 # latex-typeset
-utilities for latex typesetting on Emacs
+Utilities for latex typesetting on Emacs

 This package provides three functions, `latex-typeset-and-preview`, `latex-typeset-and-preview-region`, and `latex-preview-pdf`.